icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 within MSBuild projects.

 This package includes the Protobuf compiler, `protoc`, and the `protoc-gen-icerpc-csharp` generator.
 The `protoc` compiler is a native tool with binaries for Linux x64, macOS x64 and Windows (x64).
-The `protoc-gen-icerpc-chsarp` generator is a .NET program and requires .NET 8 or later.
+The `protoc-gen-icerpc-csharp` generator is a .NET program and requires .NET 8 or later.

 Once you've added the IceRpc.Protobuf.Tools NuGet package to your project, the Protobuf files of your project are